Citadel of Damascus: Before the citadel

 It is uncertain whether a building stood on the site of the citadel before the 11th century AD.
 The Ghouta, the wider area in which Damascus is located, has been occupied since at least 9000 BC, but there is no evidence for settlement within the area that is today enclosed by the city walls before the 1st millennium BC.
 The area occupied by the later citadel was most likely outside this first settlement.
 The presence of a citadel during the Hellenistic period is uncertain.
 Damascus certainly had a citadel during the Roman period, but whether it was located on the site of the present citadel is uncertain and subject to scholarly debate.

 Old citadel

 Construction of the old citadel

-In 1076, Damascus was conquered by the Turkman warlord Atsiz bin Uvak, who established himself as the ruler of the city and began the construction of the citadel.
+In 1076, Damascus was conquered by the Turkman warlord Atsiz ibn Uwaq, who established himself as the ruler of the city and began the construction of the citadel.
 He then tried to invade the Fatimid Caliphate in Egypt but was defeated in 1077.
 The Fatimids subsequently built on their victory over Atsiz and besieged Damascus in 1077 and again in 1078, but both attempts to take the city were unsuccessful.
 The siege of 1078 was eventually lifted by Tutush I, brother of the Seljuq sultan Malik Shah I, to whom Atsiz had appealed for help.
 After the Fatimid besiegers had left, Tutush I took over the city and, distrusting Atsiz, had him assassinated in 1078.
 The construction of the citadel was finished under Tutush I.